-Precision in Aviation
+Aerospace Precision in Miniature

-The Engineering of Scale Replicas
+The Engineering of Static Model Replicas

 Material and Finish